roman-gich/roman-gich.github.io/about.md

 layout: page
 title: About me
 permalink: /about/
+excerpt: "Some information about me - Roman Gich's Blog"
 ---

 As you've probably guessed, my name is Roman.
 I am a 23 year old web developer from Kiev, Ukraine.